lcxaxx/exposomex/README.md

 library(exposomex)

-#### The template excel files of the imput data can be downloaded from the website https://github.com/ExposomeX/data_template.
+**Note:**  The template excel files of the imput data can be downloaded from the website https://github.com/ExposomeX/data_template.
 Or you can use our example data by setting UseExample = "example#1"

 - **Convert chemical name to CAS.RN**